-Log in to the Traffic Management Shell (tmsh) by entering the following command:
+Log in to the Traffic Management Shell (tmsh) by entering

 Tmsh